 As of August 2019, I (Phileas) have played more than 190 escape games in five different countries since September 2015 (73 in France, 74 in Canada, 43 in the US, and a few in other European countries).
 My associate Prof. Lidenbrock has played in other countries, such as Japan and Netherlands.
 I have taken detailed notes on the games I played for more than one year before the launch of this blog in January 2018, with the idea of creating such a blog when I would be experienced enough.

-Although I’m French, I decided to write this blog in English, as information in English about escape games in France and Québec are largely absent from the web.
-I aim at translating part of it in French too when I will find the time.
+Although I’m French, I decided to write this blog in English, as information in English about escape games in France and Quebec are largely absent from the web.
 I use English on a daily basis in my professional life, but I’m not a native English speaker, so please be indulgent about any linguistic improprieties.

 The scoring system is explained here.

 This blog is very recent and in construction, so there might be some major changes in a near future.
 For any remark, advice or request, you can contact me here.